 Next, filling material and obstructions that block the root canals will be removed.
 This removal is conducted using an ultrasonic handpiece.
 The advantage of using this tool is that any unwanted material is vibrated loose.
 Tiny instruments will then be used to clean and reshape the root canals.
 X-rays may be taken to ensure that the roots are thoroughly clean.
 If this part of the treatment proves to be complex, medicated packing material will be applied, and the rest of the cleansing procedure will be done at the next visit.

 When the dentist is confident that the root canals are completely clean, gutta-percha is used to pack the space.
 This rubbery material seals the canals to prevent bacterial invasion.
 Finally, a temporary crown or filling is applied to tooth.
 At a later date, the color-matched permanent crown will be placed.
-If you have any questions or concerns about root canal retreatment, please ask your dentist.
+If you have any questions or concerns about root canal retreatment, Campbell dentist, Dr. Vandi will give you the best consultations.
+Just contact our Campbell dental office and schedule your first convenient appointment right today.

 Cracked and fractured teeth are common dental problems.
 As people retain their natural teeth longer (due to advances in dental technology), the likelihood of cracked teeth increases.
 There are many reasons why teeth may crack, for example, biting on hard objects, trauma, grinding and clenching of teeth.
 All of these behaviors place the teeth under extra strain and render them more susceptible to cracking.